Wellness Spotlight | Corie Weathers, LPC | Healthy Boundaries

-13 years ago, my husband met a green beret at the gym, came home and said he wanted to become a chaplain.
-Of course this was news to me and for almost 2 years I said no. I thought we had everything we needed as a civilian family, but what we didn’t have was a career where he not only had a sense of purpose but joy.
+Thirteen years ago, my husband met a green beret at the gym, came home, and said he wanted to become a chaplain.
+Of course this was news to me and for almost two years I said no. I thought we had everything we needed as a civilian family, but what we didn’t have was a career in which he not only had a sense of purpose, but joy.
 What I could not have known was just how much joy I would have in this lifestyle myself.
 The military spouse journey is a marathon.
 You start off with adrenaline only to find there are slumps along the way.
 Everyone experiences pain and discouragement, but eventually you look up and realize there are people cheering you on and you are not alone.
 For me, the spouse journey has brought me to a place where I now know there is no other place I am called to be.

 Are you a health or wellness expert?

 I am a mental health counselor.
 I have served women out of prison, substance abuse, trauma, adolescents, and military marriages.
 In the last few years I have expanded to serving first responder families as well.
 So much of their life is similar to ours and they have even fewer resources than military, and without the community support.
-I love nothing more than being welcomed into someone else’s journey where I get to not only listen to their story, but play some part in their healing.
+I love nothing more than being welcomed into other people’s journeys where I get to not only listen to their stories, but play some part in their healing.

 What is a low moment when your health suffered the most and how did you overcome it?

 Deployments are always on the list of lows.
-I was parenting two small boys during a difficult and tragic deployment while also serving as the Care Team Coordinator.
-I have gray hair now because one of those sons decided to show his strong willed side.
+I was parenting two small boys during a difficult and tragic deployment while also serving as the care team coordinator.
+I have gray hair now because one of those sons decided to show his strong-willed side.
 I remember many times where I think I sat in the middle of my living room and wept, only to get up and do it all again.
-I’ve also had low moments where I burned myself out by taking on too much and being all things to all people.
+I’ve also had low moments when I burned myself out by taking on too much and being all things to all people.
 I have since learned to set limits on myself and healthy boundaries with others.

 The longer you are a military spouse, the more of these you have.
 This doesn’t have to be discouraging.
 I now look back and realize that those moments stretched my character and made me who I am today.
 Tomorrow’s struggle will do the same.

 Of course, winning 2015 AFI Military Spouse of the Year was a huge moment.
 Not because I won the award, but because it was a such a public thank you.
 So many of us give every part of ourselves with no recognition or thank you.
 I vowed that day to extend that thank you to as many military spouses as possible.
-My other “high” was the opportunity to travel overseas with the Secretary of Defense and visit troops of four branches (Army, Navy, Marines, and Air Force).
-I traveled with press and got to experience a glimpse of what deployment is like.
+My other high was the opportunity to travel overseas with the Secretary of Defense and visit troops of four branches, Army, Navy, Marines, and Air Force.
+I traveled with the press and got to experience a glimpse of what deployment is like.
 It was a game changer for my marriage to finally see what my husband had been talking about and trying to get me to understand.
 I hope to bring that message to more marriages through my book Sacred Spaces: My Journey to the Heart of Military Marriage.